 The scheme would allow water to be drawn from Loch Ness, particularly during dry summers, and pumped to Inverness Water Treatment Works which is currently supplied by Lochs Ashie and Duntelchaig.

 The main elements of the proposed project would be:

 - Pumping station set back from the loch-side, south west of Dores

 - A partly buried water tank opposite entrance to Inverness Water Treatment Works

 Scottish Water Corporate Affairs Manager Gavin Steel said: “We have been in contact with the community in Dores over recent years about the development of this proposed project and have been grateful for their input and their patience.

-“This is a significant potential project, which we need to consider carefully to ensure we select the best option to meet the long-term needs of our customers in the Highland Capital and beyond.
+“This is a significant potential project, which we need to consider carefully to ensure we select the best option to meet the long-term needs of our customers in the Highland Capital, Nairn and surrounding areas.
 We also want to ensure the potential impacts of construction work on local residents and businesses are well managed so that any work leaves a positive legacy for the area."